Compositional Separation of Control Flow and Data Flow: Computons

-As a computon $\lambda$ is a set-valued functor, it can be expressed in the form of a tuple ${(U,P,E,F,\Sigma,\sigma,\tau,t,s,c)}$.
+As a computon $\lambda$ is a set-valued functor, it can be expressed in the form of a tuple ${(U,P,I,O,\Sigma,\sigma,\tau,t,s,c)}$.
 Without loss of generality, we took the liberty of simplifying the expression in order to reduce clutter, e.g., we write $U$ for $\lambda(U)$.
 For the rest of the paper, the reader must bear in mind that each component of $\lambda$ is an actual set or a function, not an object or a morphism in \textbf{Comp}.
 To distinguish between computons, we use natural numbers as subscripts which carry over computon components.
-If the symbol for a computon has no subscript, we assume that the computon components have no subcript either.
+If the symbol for a computon has no subscript, the computon components have no subscript either.

-The surjectivity condition of Definition \ref{def:computon} entails that every computation unit (if any) has at least one incoming edge and at least one outgoing edge.
-As every function we deal with is a total function, we also have that every edge goes from a port to a computation unit or viceversa.
+In Definition \ref{def:computon}, we write ${\sigma\restriction_{(c\circ t)^{-1}(0)}}$ and ${\tau\restriction_{(c\circ s)^{-1}(0)}}$ to express the restriction of the functions $\sigma$ and $\tau$ to the fibers ${(c\circ t)^{-1}(0)}$ and ${(c\circ s)^{-1}(0)}$, respectively.
+The surjectivity condition on these two functions ensures that every computation unit (if any) has at least one incoming edge and at least one outgoing edge connected from and to a $0$-coloured port, respectively.
+As every function we deal with is total and $\sigma$ and $\tau$ are surjective in general, every edge always runs from a port to a computation unit or viceversa.
 That is, a computon has neither dangling edges nor dangling computation units.
+When the set of units is empty, a computon is necessarily made up of coloured ports only.
+In Section \ref{sec:trivial-computons}, we will see that such a class of entities, referred to as trivial computons, is needed for the coherence of our theory.

-\begin{definition}[Computon Interface] The interface of a computon $\lambda$ towards the external world is a tuple $(P^+,P^-)$ where ${P^+:=\{p \in P \mid (\nexists e \in E)[t(e)=p]\}}$ is the set of e-inports of $\lambda$ and $P^-:=\{p \in P \mid (\nexists f \in F)[s(f)=p]\}$ is the set of e-outports of $\lambda$.
+\begin{definition}[Computon Interface] The interface of a computon $\lambda$ towards the external world is a tuple $(P^+,P^-)$ where ${P^+:=P\setminus Im(t)}$ is the set of e-inports of $\lambda$ and ${P^-:=P\setminus Im(s)}$ is the set of e-outports of $\lambda$.
 A port ${p \in Im(s) \cap Im(t)}$ is called an i-port of $\lambda$. \end{definition}

-\begin{notation} Given a computon $\lambda$, $Q^+$ denotes its set of ec-inports, $Q^-$ its set of ec-outports, $D^+$ its set of ed-inports and $D^-$ its set of ed-outports.
+\begin{notation} Given a computon $\lambda$, $C^+$ denotes its set of ec-inports, $C^-$ its set of ec-outports, $D^+$ its set of ed-inports and $D^-$ its set of ed-outports.
 These sets are defined as follows:

 \end{notation}